nicbou/nicolasbouliane.com/content/projects/all-about-berlin.md

 ![All About Berlin graphics](/images/aab-graphics.png)

-I also create my own letter templates.
-I know that writing a letter in a foreign language is daunting for many, and that it can add a lot of friction to the process.
-These template generators create templates in English and German, and help people fill in the blanks.
+I also create my own [letter generators](/blog/letter-generators).
+Writing a letter in a foreign language is a daunting task for many.
+It adds friction and make people procrastinate or give up.
+These letter generators show the letter in English and German, and let people fill in the blanks.
 They get used thousands of times per month.
 That's hundreds of hours saved.

 ![All About Berlin letter generator](/images/aab-template.png)